AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/IUndoRedo/LastModificationDate.md

 IUndoRedo.LastModificationDate Method
 =====================================
-AutomationML 2.1 APIGets the date of the most recently executed command for the specified document.
+Gets the date of the most recently executed command for the specified document.

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)